Gen Z healthcare in 2025: Expectations & trends

 Holistic health encompasses various dimensions:

-• Physical: Nutrition, exercise, sleep, and overall bodily function.
+• Physical: Nutrition, exercise, sleep, and overall body function.

 • Emotional: Managing stress, building resilience, and cultivating positive emotions.